Sinan81/optimization/README.md

   $ pip install --user pipenv
 ```

-On MacOS, pipenv can be installed using "homebrew" as discussed in "https://pypi.org/project/pipenv/"

 Once, pipenv is installed, one can start the virtual environment shell, and run the code by doing the followings in the project folder.

 ```sh